IMOKURI/Cassava-Leaf-Disease-Classification/README.md

 - Private: xxx, xxxx

-This competition is my first image classification competition, so many part of my solution came from discussions in this competition.
+This competition is my first image classification competition, so many parts of my solution came from discussions in this competition.
 I've learnt many things from it.

 Thank you for all kagglers and organizers for this competition.

 ## 🔖 Solution

-I don't have strong single model, but ensemble is suprised me.
+I don't have a strong single model, but the ensemble has surprised me.

 ### 🎨 Base Model